 A household budget can help you pare down debt, whether you have maxed out credit cards or outstanding loans.
 You can slowly tackle that problem until you’re in the clear.

-Otherwise, you can go insolvent, and you may have to choose between filing for a debt proposal or filing for bankruptcy — click here to better understand the differences of bankruptcy vs proposal and see what benefits each one offers.
+Otherwise, you can go insolvent, and you may have to choose between filing for a debt proposal or filing for bankruptcy — click here to better understand the differences between bankruptcy and a proposal and see what benefits each one offers.
 A household budget is a tried-and-tested debt management method.
-This is why licensed insolvency trustees recommend it to clients who want to get back to financial stability.
+This is why licensed insolvency trustees recommend it to clients who want to regain financial stability.

-Otherwise, you can go insolvent, and you may have to choose between filing for a debt proposal or filing for bankruptcy — click here to better understand the differences of bankruptcy vs proposal and see what benefits each one offers.
+Otherwise, you can go insolvent, and you may have to choose between filing for a debt proposal or filing for bankruptcy — click here to better understand the differences between bankruptcy and a proposal and see what benefits each one offers.
 A household budget is a tried-and-tested debt management method.
-This is why licensed insolvency trustees recommend it to clients who want to get back to financial stability.
+This is why licensed insolvency trustees recommend it to clients who want to regain financial stability.

 How Do You Make a Household Budget?

-To make a simple household budget, take out a spreadsheet and a pencil.
+Take out a spreadsheet and pencil to make a simple household budget.
 At the top, put in your monthly income.
 Then, slowly go through your expenses to see how much of your income they eat up.

-Start with your fixed expenses — these are costs that you can’t miss payments on and that you can’t cut down.
-It includes things like mortgage/rent, house insurance and property taxes.
-Then, go with your variable costs — these are categories that can be modified for the sake of savings.
-It includes things like groceries, transportationand entertainment.
+Start with your fixed expenses—these are costs you can’t miss payments on and can’t cut down on.
+These include things like mortgage/rent, house insurance, and property taxes.
+Then, go with your variable costs—these are categories that can be modified for the sake of savings.
+These include things like groceries, transportation, and entertainment.

-Take a look to see how much money you have leftover.
+Take a look to see how much money you have left.
 Then, see if you can make that amount bigger by shrinking your variable costs.
-The more cuts you can feasibly manage, the more cash you’ll save.
+The more cuts you can manage, the more cash you’ll save.

-If you’re having trouble doing the calculations on paper, there are always budgeting apps like You Need a Budget and Mint that you can download on your smartphone.
+If you’re having trouble doing the calculations on paper, you can always download budgeting apps like You Need a Budget and Mint on your smartphone.

-Start with your fixed expenses — these are costs that you can’t miss payments on and that you can’t cut down.
-It includes things like mortgage/rent, house insurance and property taxes.
-Then, go with your variable costs — these are categories that can be modified for the sake of savings.
-It includes things like groceries, transportationand entertainment.
+Start with your fixed expenses—these are costs you can’t miss payments on and can’t cut down on.
+These include things like mortgage/rent, house insurance, and property taxes.
+Then, go with your variable costs—these are categories that can be modified for the sake of savings.
+These include things like groceries, transportation, and entertainment.

-Take a look to see how much money you have leftover.
+Take a look to see how much money you have left.
 Then, see if you can make that amount bigger by shrinking your variable costs.
-The more cuts you can feasibly manage, the more cash you’ll save.
+The more cuts you can manage, the more cash you’ll save.

-If you’re having trouble doing the calculations on paper, there are always budgeting apps like You Need a Budget and Mint that you can download on your smartphone.
+If you’re having trouble doing the calculations on paper, you can always download budgeting apps like You Need a Budget and Mint on your smartphone.

 How Do You Cut Variable Costs?